IGraceH/isabelleghu.github.io/essays/codingstandards.md

 This use of negative space is key to understanding the structure of any kind of programming.
 Instead of searching for brackets that may be 25 lines above the snippet of code you're interested in, indentation and spacing mark out your position within a program.

 There is much more to discuss about ESLint and coding standards playing a role in learning code, but this is just an example that I enjoy the most about what ESLint enforces.
-Hey, I'm partial to anything that doesn't wreck my sanity.
+What can I say?
+I'm partial to anything that doesn't wreck my sanity.